nikhilmellumputi/ZMS/Readme.txt

 1.Download the zip file

-2.Extract the file and copy zms folder
+2.Extract the file and copy all folders and files except sql file and readme.txt into a single folder named as zms and copy the new zms file.

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)